What is asbestos?

 How can families reduce the risk of asbestos exposure?

 In general, asbestos-containing materials that are not disturbed or damaged do not pose a health hazard and therefore can be left untouched.
 If you suspect you may be exposed to asbestos in your home, contact your state or local health department or EPA regional offices to find out how to examine your home and how to find an experienced company to remove or contain fibres.
 If your house positive contain this material then go find services such as asbestos removal Gold Coast if you live in Queensland, Australia.

 Is there a medical test to show that I have been exposed to asbestos?

-Low levels of asbestos can be measured in urine, faeces, mucous fluid, or lung washes of the general population.
+Low levels of asbestos can be measured in urine, feces, mucous fluid, or lung washes of the general population.
 Higher than average levels of asbestos fibres in tissues may confirm exposure but can not predict whether it will affect health.

 A complete history, physical test, and diagnostic tests are needed to assess diseases related to asbestos exposure.
 A chest x-ray is the best tool to detect changes in the lungs that result from asbestos exposure.
 Pulmonary function tests and three-dimensional computerised lung probes also aid in the diagnosis of asbestos-related diseases.